-Submission of the Portfolio: The candidate will transfer ownership of a Google Drive folder containing PDF files of the complete dossier to the Chair of the Tenure and Promotion Committee.
+Submission of the Portfolio: The candidate will share a Google Drive folder containing PDF files of the complete dossier with the Chair of the Tenure and Promotion Committee.
 The name of the folder must be the candidate's name.
 The candidate is responsible for preventing viewers from downloading, copying, or printing individual PDF files by selecting the Advanced feature for each PDF file and checking the option to disable options to download, print, and copy.
 Brevard College Information Technology staff can help with this process.
-We recommend that the candidate make two copies of everything presented in the electronic portfolio, such that one copy can be retained for personal use when ownership of the other is temporarily transferred to the Chair of the Promotion and Tenure Committee.